Evile: Five Serpent's Teeth (2010–2012)

-On 11 February 2012 Evile took part in, and headlined, HMV Group's "Next Big Thing" at the HMV Ritz in Manchester, UK along with Cerebral Bore and Savage Messiah.
+On 11 February 2012 Evile took part in, and headlined, HMV's "Next Big Thing" at the HMV Ritz in Manchester, UK along with Cerebral Bore and Savage Messiah.
 After the death of Woods of Ypres mastermind David Gold, the band decided to make the first live debut of "In Memoriam" a dedication to him.
 "In Memoriam" was initially written as a tribute to their fallen bandmate, Mike Alexander.
 In March 2012, Evile's lead guitarist Ol Drake was nominated for the "Dimebag Darrell Shredder" Award as part of Metal Hammer Golden Gods Awards.
 Also up for the award were Devin Townsend, Dino Cazares (of Fear Factory, Russ Parrish), Satchel (of Steel Panther) and Adam Dutkiewicz (of Killswitch Engage).
 In April 2012 Evile announced they would start filming a music video for the track "In Memoriam".
 Ol Drake commented:

 The initial idea was to release the "Cult" video, as we did, then immediately get onto recording the video for "In Memoriam"; this was easier said than done.
 It's been well documented why the song exists.
 When it came to getting the "right"/"appropriate" treatment for the video, it was a lengthy process.
 The song is so close to all of us that we wanted to make sure the video complemented the song and its subject matter, and that all four of us were happy with how the song will be portrayed visually.
 If we'd have settled on the first idea after "Cult", we wouldn't have been happy, so amidst touring and gigging, we've been working hard on getting this 100% before we move on to the next video.
 The song is basically about loss, which we can all relate to, so we wanted to express that in the video, while staying respectful to why the song exists.
 We can't wait to get this filmed and out there for all to enjoy!